berkanz/meme-personalization-via-Deforum/README.md

   --meme_template            name of the meme template (e.g. michael_scott)      [str]
   --fine_tuned_model_path    path to the fine-tuned model                        [str]
 ```

+Generated meme will be saved at <output/> subfolder.

 Detailed description and instructions are given in the Medium blog: